Viktoria Mazur: Career

 In 2015 Season, Mazur's first competition was at the 2015 L.A.
 Lights where she finished 4th in the all-around.
 She finished 4th in all-around at the 2015 Valentine Cup and won silver in clubs, bronze in ribbon.
 On 21–22 March Mazur competed at the 2015 Thiais Grand Prix finishing 16th in the all-around.
 On 27–29 March Mazur came 22nd in the all-around at the 2015 Lisboa World Cup.
 Mazur with teammates (Ganna Rizatdinova, Eleonora Romanova) competed at the 2015 European Championships where Team Ukraine won bronze.
 In July, Mazur finished 11th in the all-around at the 2015 Summer Universiade.
 In August, Mazur then competed at the 2015 Ukrainian National Championships where she won the all-around silver medal behind Ganna Rizatdinova.
 At the 2015 Budapest World Cup, Mazur finished 10th in all-around, her highest all-around placement for the 2015 Season.
-On 9–13 September Mazur, together with teammates Ganna Rizatdinova and Eleonora Romanova, competed at the 2015 World Championships in Stuttgart, with Team Ukarine taking bronze.
+On 9–13 September Mazur, together with teammates Ganna Rizatdinova and Eleonora Romanova, competed at the 2015 World Championships in Stuttgart, with Team Ukraine taking bronze.
 Mazur qualified to the all-around finals finishing in 22nd place.
 On 2–4 October Mazur, together with teammates Ganna Rizatdinova and junior Olena Diachenko, represented Team Deriugins School at the 2015 Aeon Cup in Tokyo Japan, Mazur finished 9th in the individual all-around finals behind Italian Veronica Bertolini and with team Ukraine taking silver in the overall standings.

 In 2016 Season, Mazur started her competitions at the 2016 Valentine Cup in Tartu, Estonia where she won silver in hoop, ball and bronze in ribbon.
 On 26–28 February Mazur competed at the 2016 Espoo World Cup finishing 14th in the all-around.
 On 17–20 March Mazur competed at the 2016 Lisboa World Cup where she finished 11th in the all-around and qualified to ball final.
 At the 30th Thiais Grand Prix event in Paris, she finished 13th in the all-around.
 On 1–3 April she competed at the 2016 Pesaro World Cup where she finished 16th in the all-around.
 On 6–8 May Mazur competed at the Brno Grand Prix where she finished 10th in the all-around.
 On 27–29 May Mazur then finished 14th in the all-around at the 2016 Sofia World Cup.
 On 3–5 June Mazur finished 13th in the all-around at the 2016 Guadalajara World Cup with a total of 69.550 points.
 On 17–19 June Mazur then competed at the 2016 European Championships where she finished in 16th place.
 On 1–3 July Mazur competed at the 2016 Berlin World Cup finishing 10th in the all-around.
 On 9–11 September Mazur together with teammates Ganna Rizatdinova and junior Olena Diachenko represented team Deriugina school at the annual 2016 Aeon Cup in Tokyo, where they won the team bronze and with Mazur finishing 14th in the all-around.